KittySou/c-sharp-notes/README.md

 ---

-First, with VS code I am using WSL as my dev environment (which is a VM running Linux which is my OS).
+When using WSL as the dev environment (which is a VM running Linux which is the OS),

+Verify the path; run : "echo $PATH",

+If the path is not set, run : "export PATH="/home/$SSH-USERNAME/.dotnet:$PATH"" (since the .NET is installed at the root).

-So, to be able to run : "dotnet run", I installed the .NET SDK for Linux and followed the insctructions.
+So, to be able to run : "dotnet run", make sure to be in the directory.

-Then, on VS code I installed the C# extension.

-Since the .NET is installed at the root, I have to run : "export PATH="/home/$SSH-USERNAME/.dotnet:$PATH""

-To verify the path, run "echo $PATH"